 To delete an inbound or outbound integration:

-- In xMatters, access the Integration Builder tab in the communication plan that contains the integration you want to delete.
+- In xMatters, access the Integration Builder tab in the workflow that contains the integration you want to delete.

 - Click the link that displays how integrations are configured to expand a list of integrations.